Highlyhotgames/fast_txtgen_7B/README.md

-Enter password; Wait for message to close terminal
+Wait for message to close terminal

 Click on Start menu; type cmd and run as Administrator